nats-io/java-nats-examples/README.md

 * starter-gradle-kotlin for gradle users who like the Kotlin DSL
 * starter-maven for maven users

+### Hello World

+Some examples that create streams, publish and subscribe.

 ### Functional Examples

 The functional examples demonstrate one feature at a time.